-Four major themes emerged:
+Some clear themes emerged:

-A Custodian of Conscience
+A Custodian of Conscience?

-To “Bud-get” or to “Fudge-it”?
+To 'Budget' or to 'Fudge-it'

-Money and budgets are not taboo words to the best CTOs, but ownership and accountabilities must be clearly defined, and are often not.
-The overwhelming recommendation from our interviewees was that all significant initiatives undertaken by the CTO function need clear sponsorship from the business to create both a sense of ownership and commercial discipline.
+Though it could be a stretch to suggest that a CTO enjoys a budget discussion, budgetary considerations are not taboo for the best CTOs.
+However, ownership and accountabilities need to be clearly defined, and are often not.
+The overwhelming recommendation from our experts was that all significant initiatives undertaken by the CTO function need clear sponsorship from the business to create business ownership and commercial discipline.

 From Lab to Fab